More about: Grand Bazaar Tours in Istanbul

 - Turkish spices: You'll get all the spices you can imagine and they are bought by weight in vacuum packs.

 - Turkish silver and gold jewellery: it is advisable to ask for a proof of the carat of the jewellery and the details of the seller.
-In the Grand Bazaar there are also counterfeit goods, so I suggest you check very carefully.
+In the Grand Bazaar there are also counterfeit goods, so I suggest you check very well.

 - Hamman Soap: The famous soap is of Turkish origin and is made from pure olive oil.